 - A. Affordable housing standards.
-Development, as defined in Article VIII/Chapter 20.130 (Coastal Zoning Code Definitions), shall be consistent with all Housing Policies of the LUPLand Use Plan, including, but not limited to: - 1.
-Protection of existing affordable housing. -Protect and provide affordable housing opportunities for very low, low, and moderate income households.
-The demolition of existing deed restricted very low, low, and moderate income housing is prohibited except as provided for per Land Use Policy C-HS-1 (Protection of Existing Affordable Housing). - 2.
-Density for affordable housing. -Allow the maximum range of density for deed-restricted housing developments that are affordable to extremely low, very low or low income households and that have access to adequate water and sewer services, provided that such density will not result in adverse coastal resource impacts and is consistent with all applicable LCP policies, see.
-(Land Use Policy C-HS-2 (Density for Affordable Housing). -Density bonuses for affordable housing consistent with Coastal Act Section 30604(f) and Government Code Section 65915 may be provided to the extent that such increases in density are consistent with the provisions of the LCP per Land Use Policy C-HS-9 (Density Bonuses).
-The reviewing authority may approve a density greater than that allowed by the underlying land use and zone district designations for affordable residential projects only if the following criteria are met: - (a) The housing development is located in a residential or commercial/mixed-use land use and zone district designation; and - (b) The project is found to be in conformity with the Local Coastal Program (including but not limited to sensitive habitat, agriculture, public viewshed, public services, public recreational access and open space protections), with the exception of the density provisions. - 3.
-Affordable housing requirement. -Residential developments in the Coastal Zone consisting of 2 or more units shall be required to provide 20 percent of the total number of units to be affordable by households of very low or low income or a proportional "in-lieu" fee to increase affordable housing construction.
-See (Land Use Policy C-HS-3 (Affordable Housing Requirements).
+Development, as defined in Article VIII, shall be consistent with all Housing Policies of the LUP, including, but not limited to: - 1.
+Protection of existing affordable housing.
+Protect and provide affordable housing opportunities for very low, low, and moderate income households.

+The demolition of existing deed restricted very low, low, and moderate income housing is prohibited except as provided for per Land Use Policy C-HS-1.

+- 2. Density for affordable housing.
+Allow the maximum range of density for deed-restricted housing developments that are affordable to extremely low, very low or low income households and that have access to adequate water and sewer services, provided that such density will not result in adverse coastal resource impacts and is consistent with all applicable LCP policies (Land Use Policy C-HS-2).
+Density bonuses for affordable housing consistent with Coastal Act Section 30604(f) and Government Code Section 65915 may be provided to the extent that such increases in density are consistent with the provisions of the LCP per Land Use Policy C- HS-9.
+The reviewing authority may approve a density greater than that allowed by the underlying land use and zone district designations for affordable residential projects only if the following criteria are met: - (a) The housing development is located in a residential or commercial/mixed-use land use and zone district designation; and - (b) The project is found to be in conformity with the Local Coastal

-- 4. Retention of small lot zoning. -Preserve small lot zoning (6,000 to 10,000 square feet) in Tomales, Point Reyes Station, and Olema for the purposes of providing housing opportunities at less expense than available in large-lot zones.
-See-(Land Use Policy C-HS-4(Retention of Small Lot Zoning). - Second units Accessory Dwelling Units. -Enable the construction of well-designed second units Accessory Dwelling Units in single-family and multifamily residential zoning districts consistent with Land Use Policy C-HS-5 (Accessory Dwelling Units) and the standards below.
-Second units Accessory Dwelling Units shall be consistent with all lot coverage and other site development standards per the applicable residential zoning district where such standards are considered on a cumulative basis that include accounting for any existing buildings on site.
-Second Units Accessory Dwelling Units shall conform to all of the zoning and development standards (lot coverage, height, setbacks, design, floor area ratio, etc.) of the residential zoning district, which governs the lot.
+Program (including but not limited to sensitive habitat, agriculture, public viewshed, public services, public recreational access and open space protections), with the exception of the density provisions. - 3.
+Affordable housing requirement.
+Residential developments in the Coastal Zone consisting of 2 or more units shall be required to provide 20 percent of the total number of units to be affordable by households of very low or low income or a proportional "in-lieu" fee to increase affordable housing construction.
+(Land Use Policy C-HS-3 - 4.
+Retention of small lot zoning.
+Preserve small lot zoning (6,000 to 10,000 square feet) in Tomales, Point Reyes Station, and Olema for the purposes of providing housing opportunities at less expense than available in large-lot zones (Land Use Policy C-HS-4). - 5.
+Second units.
+Enable the construction of well-designed second units in single-family and multifamily residential zoning districts consistent with Land Use Policy C-HS-5 and the standards below.
+Second units shall be consistent with all lot coverage and other site development standards per the applicable residential zoning district where such standards are considered on a cumulative basis that include accounting for any existing buildings on site.
+Second Units shall conform to all of the zoning and development standards (lot coverage, height, setbacks, design, floor area ratio, etc.) of the residential zoning district, which governs the lot.
+A Second Unit attached to the principal residence shall be subject to the height, setback, and coverage regulations of the principal residence.

-2220.64.140 - Public Facilities and Services
+22.64.140 - Public Facilities and Services